This is always a very “special” holiday but this year will be even more ‘special’!

 Because of variations in travel to the island, the first day simply involves arriving.
 Flyers will check in, as and when they get there, and meet our courier and the ferry travellers at the hotel early evening.

-Our first full day is designed to introduce you to Manx history, heritage, and way of life.
+Today is designed to introduce you to Manx history, heritage, and way of life.
 We begin with a steam hauled run on the railway as far as Port St Mary amid delightful coastal and rural scenery.
 Our island tour continues over the hills to Peel for the excellent heritage museum - the House of Manannan.
 After lunch we stop off at the world’s oldest parliament at St John’s before continuing via Ramsey in the north and then the famous mountain section of the T.T. circuit back to Douglas – a day of great diversity and scenery.

 All Inside Track holidays contain little “extras”, it’s part of the fun – and there are plenty of these on the Isle of Man.
 This is a summer holiday to relish, and Manx pounds are not subject to currency exchange rate fluctuation.
 Go overseas at no financial risk!